Women should receive regular screenings to promote the early detection and treatment of breast cancer.

 MALE breast cancer

-Based on the most recent data from the CDC, the highest incidence and death rates of male breast cancer are found in non-Hispanic Black men and men over 80 years old.
-Be proactive when it comes to your health and talk with your doctor about the benefits of breast cancer screening.
+Non-Hispanic Black men and men over 80 years old are reported to have the highest incidence and death rates of male breast cancer.
+(Source: CDC).
+Be proactive when it comes to your health.
+Talk with your doctor about the benefits of breast cancer screening.

 Florida Breast and Cervical Cancer Early Detection Program

-The Florida Breast and Cervical Cancer Early Detection Program promotes early detection and treatment of cancer by encouraging all women to receive regular screenings.
+The Florida Department of Health’s (DOH) Breast and Cervical Cancer Early Detection Program promotes early monitoring and treatment of cancer by encouraging all women to receive regular screenings.

 If you do not have access to a health care provider, you may be able to receive free or low-cost screenings through the Early Detection Program.
-The care of most women diagnosed under this program is supported by the Florida Medicaid program.
-The program is structured to reach women in each county across the state.
+The care of most women diagnosed under this program is supported by Florida Medicaid.
+The program is structured to reach women in each county, across the state.

 Florida’s Early Detection Program offers services such as:

 - Breast and cervical cancer screening (clinical breast exams, mammograms, and pap-smear tests).